prepat21/Ghost-Man/README.md

      - Dijkstra's: A weighted algorithm that is a variation of Breadth First Search

-     - A* Search: An extension Dijstra's but utilizes more indepth total cost analysis
+     - A* Search: An extension of Dijkstra's but utilizes more indepth total cost analysis

      - DFS: A basic Depth First Search